eic/epic-prod/docs/RECO/23.10.0/index.md

             60GeV , Sub-directory or File Count:1
         proton , Sub-directory or File Count:8
             100MeV , Sub-directory or File Count:3
-                130to177deg , Sub-directory or File Count:4
-                45to135deg , Sub-directory or File Count:70
             10GeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:210
             1GeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:140
             200MeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:144
             20GeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:276
             2GeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:155
             500MeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:146
             5GeV , Sub-directory or File Count:3
-                45to135deg , Sub-directory or File Count:188
 ```